dnielag13/login_microservice_rebuild/login_microservice-main/README.md

 }
 ```

-After logout, any attempt to reuse the same token will result in a 401 error.
+After logout, any attempt to reuse the same token will result in a 401 Unauthorized error.

 ---